 Top of the page

 The joints where the foot bones join the toes are called the metatarsal phalangeal (MTP) joints.
 They make up the middle part (ball) of your foot.
 In joint fusion surgery, the surgeon removes part of the toe joint and lets the toe bones grow together (fuse).
-They will not bend when you walk.
+The toes will not bend when you walk.

 Fusion surgery may help relieve pain and swelling so you can walk more comfortably.
 It's done if other treatments for chronic pain and arthritis haven't worked.

-To do the surgery, your doctor will give you medicine to help you relax and to numb your foot.
+First, your doctor will give you medicine to help you relax and to numb your foot.
 Or you may get medicine to put you to sleep.

 The surgery will leave scars that fade with time.